List of unreleased songs recorded by Pink Floyd: "Richard's Rave Up"

 "Richard's Rave Up" was a track recorded on 13 February 1968, during sessions for A Saucerful of Secrets.
 Per Glenn Povey's The Complete Pink Floyd, studio notes show Take 1 as 2:54 in length.
-(This was not "Song 1," which was recorded Aug 1968 in Los Angeles.)
+(This was not "Song 1", which was recorded in August 1968 in Los Angeles.)

 "The Boppin' Sound"

 "The Boppin' Sound" was recorded on 13 February 1968, during sessions for A Saucerful of Secrets.
 Was mixed down on that date.
 Per Glenn Povey's The Complete Pink Floyd, studio notes show Take 1 as 3:00 in length.
-(This was not "Roger's Boogie," which was recorded Aug 1968 in Los Angeles and is 4:35 in length.)
+(This was not "Roger's Boogie", which was recorded in August 1968 in Los Angeles and is 4:35 in length.)

 "Incarceration of a Flower Child"

 A Waters-penned song written in 1968, after Barrett left the band, as an attempt to reinvent themselves.
 The lyrics are about the downfall of Barrett.
 The song was eventually recorded by Marianne Faithfull on her 1999 album Vagabond Ways.
 The melody of the opening of the verses provided the chorus of "Your Possible Pasts", from the Pink Floyd album The Final Cut.